 The average church has 52 hours in a year committed to the structured process of spiritual formation (based on one hour of teaching per week).
-At PPH, we recognize the pressure you face to use that time as wisely as possible to instill Apostolic values in your students.
-We also realize other factors complicate the big job of teaching.
-With all of these pressures, each church still must answer one overarching question:
+At PPH, we recognize the value of making the most of those precious hours to instill Apostolic values in your students.

-PPH is committed to helping make the most of those 52 hours through systematic teaching that reaches the heart.
+PPH is committed to helping make the most of every teaching opportunity by providing systematic teaching resources that reach the heart.

 Each of us has favorite topics we revert to frequently.
 The problem becomes when we focus on certain topics to the exclusion of others.
 The apostle Paul recognized the possibility of picking and choosing certain components when he instead declared he "did not shrink from declaring to you the whole counsel of God" (Acts 20:27)